Incredible News: Africa says NO to Female Genital Mutilation

 They use infibulation, which involves removal of the clitoris and the labia.

-We know that this is a battle that has not yet been won.
+We know that this is a battle that has ended yet.
 But we also know that this giant step taken by Africa is, at least for now, an agreement with the intent to become law.

-For now, it remains only a proposal that has yet to be translated into a legal document.
+For now, it remains only a proposal that has yet to turn into a legal document.

 As we said, however, this is a big step to ending a horror that has already claimed too many victims.